 See more trip photos here.

-The first part of the trip required us to go through private property.
-So instead of making a left at the fork toward Yellowjacket Tower, we turned right.
-Then we walked another half a mile to the road’s end.
+The initial part of the trip took us through private property.
+Instead of turning left at the fork toward Yellowjacket Tower, we went right and continued for half a mile to the end of the road.
+Otherwise, it would be challenging to access the start of our intended climb without going cross-country first.

-Going through the residential area with “private property” signs everywhere was unsettling.
-But after passing the last house, we were back in the national forest.
-Then we continued on a trail until it faded.
+However, walking through the residential area, with its numerous “private property” signs, was unsettling.
+We soon felt relieved after passing the last house and re-entering the national forest.
+From there, we followed a faint trail until it faded into the wilderness.

 See more trip photos here.